axonweb3/axon-docs/docs/api/latest_version.md

 #### Returns

-Integer of the current balance in wei.
+Integer of the current balance in Wei.

 #### Examples